whitneyburton/portfolios/students/1606-back/brendan-dillon/20160805-brendan-dillon-m1.md

 ### Being a Community Member

 **Ryan Workman**: During ParaMorse, I received Brendan's code after we all swapped codes.
 Brendan is an extremely strong coder with a great understanding of how to write clear, concise code.
 On a personal level, Brendan is one of the easiest people to talk to in our cohort.
 He is very reserved, but when he speaks up, he has very profound and well thought out points.
 I would love to pair with him in the future.
 I'm sure Brendan can teach me a whole lot.

-**Brian Heim**: Brendan has been fantastic to work with on Black Thursday.
-I am still amazed by how quickly he is able to implement a solution that requires little to no refactoring at all.
-His grasp of object relationships and enumerables is a major strength.
-Not only is he able to code effectively, he gives clear explanations of his thought process and has taught me quite a bit throughout each iteration of the project.
-As someone who can see the big picture, but can sometimes get stuck on the details, I have greatly benefitted from having Brendan as a partner.
-My only advice for him would be to not be afraid to assert himself when he has an idea, more often than not, his instincts are on-point.

 **Jesse Spevack**: What impresses me most about Brendan’s coding is his structural creativity.
 During a conversation about Battleship, Brendan explained that he intended to make each space a class.
 I thought this was a really creative solution that contributed significantly to the successful completion of my own project.
 During a second conversation about Black Thursday, Brendan discussed how he built multiple Analyst classes to help organize the code.
 I also took this idea and broke my own Sales Analyst into a set of modules and classes.